GMB (trade union): Political activity

-GMB is one of the three largest affiliates to the Labour Party.
-It is a significant financial contributor to the Party's national and local organisation.
-GMB gives Labour up to £2m a year in affiliation fees and other funds, making it the third largest union donor to the party.
+GMB is one of the three largest affiliates of the Labour Party.
+It is a significant financial contributor to the party's national and local organisation.
+The Guardian reported in 2012 that GMB gives Labour up to £2 million a year in affiliation fees and other funds, making it the third largest union donor to the party.

 In 1991, GMB was the first British trade union to set up an office in Brussels and has been particularly engaged in seeking to influence European Union legislation that sets minimum standards for workers and for health and safety across the EU single market.

 In 2008, GMB Congress voted to withdraw local funding from around a third of the 108 Labour MPs whose constituencies received support from GMB, due to the perception that some MPs within the party were treating workers with "contempt" and generally not working in the interests of the working class and GMB members.
 Despite this the Congress opposed disaffiliation from the party.

 In the 2010 Labour Leadership Election, GMB endorsed Ed Miliband over his competitor and brother David Miliband.

-In 2013, GMB announced it was cutting its affiliation fund from £1.2m to £150,000 by reducing the number of members it affiliates from 420,000 to 50,000.
+In 2013, GMB announced it was cutting its affiliation fund from £1.2 million to £150,000 by reducing the number of members it affiliates from 420,000 to 50,000.

 In 2013, GMB Congress, the lay member ruling body, adopted a 14-point plan to encourage GMB members to become active in the Labour Party and to stand as Labour candidates for public office (Parliament and local government).
-GMB has two representatives on the National Executive Committee (NEC) of the Labour Party, Mary Turner and Cath Speight.
+GMB has two representatives on the National Executive Committee (NEC) of the Labour Party, Kathy Abu-Bakir and Gavin Sibthorpe.
 In Ireland, GMB is affiliated to the Irish Labour Party.

-While in the 2015 Labour leadership election GMB didn't endorse a candidate, in the 2016 Labour leadership election, the union endorsed Owen Smith against incumbent leader Jeremy Corbyn.
+While in the 2015 Labour leadership election GMB did not endorse a candidate, in the 2016 Labour leadership election, the union endorsed Owen Smith against incumbent leader Jeremy Corbyn.

-Under Jeremy Corbyn's leadership of the Labour Party, the GMB clashed with the party over the issues of Trident renewal and fracking, both of which are opposed by Corbyn.
+Under the leadership of Jeremy Corbyn, the GMB clashed with the party over the issues of Trident renewal and fracking, both of which are opposed by Corbyn.

-In the 2020 Labour leadership election, the GMB endorsed Lisa Nandy, who subsequently finished last in the final round of voting.
+In the 2020 Labour leadership election, the GMB endorsed Lisa Nandy, who subsequently finished third.